Journalist Aakar Patel arrested for tweets on PM Narendra Modi’s caste, later granted bail

 Besides this, the FIR against Patel mentions charges under Section 295A, for “acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs”, with “deliberate and malicious” intent.
 He has also been charged under Section 505(1)(b) for spreading false and mischievous content that results in “fear or alarm to the public, or to any section of the public whereby any person may be induced to commit an offence against the State or against the public tranquillity”.

 This is the second FIR against Patel in connection with his tweets.
-In June, Patel had posted some video clips of the protests against the death of Floyd.
+In June, he had posted some video clips of the protests against George Floyd’s killing.
 In his tweets, he had asked Muslims, Dalit, Adivasis and women in India to stage similar protests against their conditions.
 A week after the Bengaluru Police filed a case, Twitter had blocked Patel’s account in India for violating Indian laws.

 In the first FIR, Patel was booked under sections 505 (1) (b) (with intent to cause, or which is likely to cause fear or alarm to the public, or to any section of the public whereby any person may be induced to commit an offence against the state or public tranquility), 153 (wantonly giving provocation with intent to cause riot) and 117 (abetting commission of an offence by the public or by more than ten persons) of the Indian Penal Code by the Bengaluru Police.